 Fuel cell electric buses are field-proven

-With more than 15 years on the road and millions of kilometers in passenger service, fuel cell electric buses have proven their performance.
+With more than 15 years on the road and millions of kilometers in passenger service, fuel cell buses have proven their performance.
 Fuel cell electric buses have demonstrated reliable operation long daily drive cycles during all seasons in challenging geographies.
 Today, there are over 130 fuel cell electric buses currently in service and powered by Ballard’s fuel cell power modules.

 Using data that Ballard collected from the operation of those fuel cell electric buses and National Renewable Energy Laboratory’s (NREL) latest reports, a study has been published that reviews the actual performance of fuel cell electric buses in service and expected future improvements.